"I noticed you're the VP of Sales at [Company]..."

 "I saw your post on LinkedIn about [generic topic]..."

-- Generic congratulations (you and 50 other vendors)
+- Generic congratulations that 50 other vendors also sent

 [Specific signal] + [Why it matters to them] + [How you help] = Reply